-- How many fire exits do I need on my premises?
+- How many fire exits fo I need?

 - What if I don’t provide enough fire exits?

-If you’re an employer in the UK, you need to abide by the government’s health and safety regulations.
+If you’re an employer in the UK, you’re responsible for fire safety on your premises and you need to abide by the government’s health and safety regulations.
 If you fail to follow these you could be fined or even sent to prison.

 While you should be sure to read the fire safety regulations that apply to you in full, the advice on fire exits we’ve presented in this guide applies no matter where in the UK your business is based.